 DOs and DON'Ts

-• Mosquito repellent.
+DOs • Greet appropriately.
+Put both hands together and say "Namaste".
+Shaking hands is less common. • Use your right hand.
+The left hand is regarded as unclean.
+Therefore, only use your right hand while eating and interacting with others. • Mosquito repellent.
 Malaria and dengue fever are common in Nepal and can even break out after you return.
 Wear long, bright clothes, especially in the evening and night.
 Use mosquito repellent and mosquito nets.

 DON'Ts • Don't point with fingers.
 This is considered rude, use your flat, outstretched hand to point something out. • Don't take unauthorized photos.
 Do not photograph people or religious sites without first asking for permission • Don't underestimate heights.
 If you are in the mountains, do so only in the presence of experienced guides and climb slowly.
 Otherwise, you may risk hurting yourself due to altitude sickness.

 Kathmandu - The capital city and site of the legends Pokhara/Center - Deep lakes in fertile valleys Himalayas - The highest mountains in the world and old temples

 Top tips and discoveries

 Chitwan National Park The park in the south of the country is a former hunting reserve of the royal family and has since been recognized as UNESCO World Heritage Site.
 From the back of an elephant, you can observe rare species such as crocodiles, rhinos and even Bengali Tigers-kings of the wild.
 In addition to the animals, visitors can also survey a variety of exotic plants and beautiful and vast lake landscapes.
 In addition, Bikram Baba' can be reached from the park.
 This is a place of pilgrimage for Hindus, who believe that if they worship here sincerely, that their wishes will be granted.
 Despite it being a holy site for the Hindu religion, it is open to all ethnicities and those who desire to have their wishes come true as well.

 Lumbini For more than 2000 years, Buddhists have made a pilgrimage to Lumbini, as it is the place where the legendary birth of Buddha Siddhartha Gautama took place.
 The remains of temples and shrines found in Lumbini bear impressive testimony to the worship of centuries past.
 Even from the time of the Buddha himself, important monuments are preserved and a pillar marks where Emperor Ashoka visited.
 The center of Lumbini is surrounded by an area where only religious buildings can be built, giving the place a very special and awe-inspiring atmosphere.
 As one of the holiest sites of Buddhism, Lumbini is worth a visit.